Synonym(s)

 NaturopathyThis section has been translated automatically.

-Order therapy: avoidance of triggering foods, e.g. lactose, histamine-containing or -liberating foods, if necessary Lactrase Tbl or also Daosin® in case of histamine intolerance.
-Herbal antidepressants such as lavender oil, valerian and hops, caraway and fennel oil in the case of foreground flatulence.
+Order therapy: avoidance of triggering foods, e.g. lactose, foods containing or releasing histamine, if necessary Lactrase Tbl or Daosin® for histamine intolerance.
+Herbal antidepressants such as lavender oil, valerian and hops, caraway and fennel oil if flatulence is the main problem.

-Curcurmin has been shown to inhibit inflammation, have antioxidant and spasmolytic effects, antiseptic, concomitant analgesic and lower cholesterol.
-Studies prove the re-epithelialization of the intestinal mucosa.
-Among other things, there is a decrease in TNF-alpha.
-It should be noted that turmeric root alone has little effect, only with the addition of piperine (bio-perine).
+Curcurmin has been shown to inhibit inflammation, has an antioxidant and spasmolytic effect, is antiseptic, analgesic and lowers cholesterol levels.
+Studies have shown a re-epithelialization of the intestinal mucosa.
+Among other things, there is a reduction in TNF-alpha.
+It should be noted that turmeric root alone has hardly any effect, only with the addition of piperine (Bio-Perine).
+Additionally probiotics, see also S3 guideline irritable bowel syndrome.

-Psyllii semen (psyllium) and Plantaginis ovatae semen (Indian psyllium)
+Psyllii semen (psyllium seeds) and Plantaginis ovatae semen (Indian psyllium seeds)

-Application: The daily dose of psyllium seeds or Indian psyllium seeds/psyllium husks is 10 to 30 g, or 12 to 20 g, respectively.
+Application: The daily dose of psyllium seeds or Indian psyllium seeds/psyllium husks is 10 to 30 g or 12 to 20 g respectively.
 Psyllium seeds are taken before meals.
-1 teaspoon of the drug is mixed with about 150 ml of cold water and consumed.
+To do this, 1 teaspoon of the drug is mixed with approx. 150 ml of cold water and consumed.
 Psyllium husks (1-2 tsp) are taken with soups or other liquids.

-Combination preparations: In irritable bowel syndrome with chronic constipation, a combination preparation with lactulose is recommended; if diarrhea predominates, a combination preparation with peppermint in enteric-coated capsules is recommended.
+Combination preparations: In the case of irritable bowel syndrome with chronic constipation, a combination preparation with lactulose is recommended; if diarrhoea predominates, a combination preparation with peppermint in enteric-coated capsules is recommended.

-Preparations: Linusit® Gold quality flaxseed, 3 times a day 1 sachet before meals and 2 sachets before sleep.
+Preparations: Linusit® Gold quality linseed, 3 x daily 1 sachet before meals and 2 sachets before bedtime.

 Combination preparations: It is recommended to use in combination with chamomile flower extracts, but a ready-made combination is not available.